Literacy and Numeracy

 At Ashlawn School we recognise the lasting influence that reading has in shaping and developing minds; high levels of progress and learning in almost every academic subject requires strong reading.
 We believe that becoming a fluent reader plays a significant role in preparing young people for the opportunities, responsibilities and experiences of adult life.

-At Ashlawn, reading (reading knowledge and reading skills) is taught specifically through English from Year 7-11, through a dedicated reading programme in Year 7 and through the literacy intervention programme.
-Reading is taught through shared reading, guided reading sessions and opportunities to practise and consolidate skills through independent reading.
-During these sessions teachers will use a range of strategies to enhance the reading knowledge and reading skills.
+At Ashlawn, reading (reading knowledge and reading skills) is taught specifically through English from Year 7-11, through a dedicated reading programme in Year 7 and 8, and through the Literacy Intervention Programme.
+Reading is taught through a sharp focus on extending and developing vocabulary, and through the systematic teaching of reading knowledge.

-The programme offers a differentiated approach to developing the core knowledge and skills of reading.
+The programme offers a knowledge-based approach to developing the core knowledge and skills of reading.
 Students will therefore experience the reading programme through broadly setted groups according to their assessed prior attainment.

 In addition to whole-school measures already listed and those already embedded within the Maths department and other department schemes of learning, the following are designed to enhance numeracy: